GK3333/CovidDataExploration/README.md

 # CovidDataExploration
-An SQL-based exploration of COVID-19 data, analyzing cases, deaths, and vaccination progress with advanced SQL techniques.
+This SQL script analyzes COVID-19 data to reveal global pandemic trends, including case and death counts, population infection rates, and vaccination progress.
+It uses advanced SQL techniques like joins, CTEs, temporary tables, and window functions for data manipulation and analysis.
+A created view aids in visualizing the vaccination data.